-In the United States, the largest carriers and the FCC have taken a variety of steps to stop fraud calls, including new policies and hefty fines.
+In the United States, the largest carriers and the FCC have taken various steps to stop fraud calls, including new policies and hefty fines.
 These measures make it more difficult for fraudsters to be successful.
-But carriers and regulatory bodies are yet to take similar bold actions in the UK, so fraudsters are faced with fewer barriers when attempting to scam the public.
+But carriers and regulatory bodies are yet to take similar bold actions in the UK, so fraudsters face fewer barriers when attempting to scam the public.

 In fact, we’ve seen this reflected in the top scams in the UK, which include a massive HMRC scam, the National Insurance number scam (similar to the social security scams in the US), and a high volume of COVID-related scams, including fraudsters demanding payment for COVID test results and vaccine appointments.

 This low answer rate makes it extremely difficult for legitimate businesses and organizations to reach people by phone, which has become increasingly important over the last year.
-Perhaps the worst side effect is that public health officials are struggling to reach people for COVID vaccine scheduling and testing, making an already challenging task even more difficult.
+Perhaps the worst side effect is that public health officials struggle to reach people for COVID-19 vaccine scheduling and testing, making an already challenging task even more difficult.

-Who is able to receive Branded Calls?
+Who can receive Branded Calls?

 UK residents with a Samsung smartphone from between 2016 and 2021 can receive Branded Calls.
 Devices must have Samsung Smart Call activated—a free call protection and caller ID service provided by Samsung in collaboration with Hiya.
 Smart Call is currently activated on millions of Samsung devices throughout the UK.